 - Do not have only one conversation about depression.
 Parents may be tempted to address this issue and then cross it off the list.
 Of course, it is an uncomfortable issue for both sides, but your teen will be growing and changing a lot during these next few years, and one conversation isn’t enough to keep up with her needs.

 - Do make it an ongoing dialogue.
-Check in with your child occasionally, but not too often, to account for any changes in situation or attitude that may have occurred.
+Check in with your child occasionally, but not too often, to account for any changes in situations or attitudes that may have occurred.
 It is especially important to readdress these issues after a big event or life change, such as a graduation or a relocation.

 If you keep these ideas in mind, your conversation with your child will go smoothly and be beneficial for both of you.
 Avoiding the pitfalls can keep your teen open and willing to speak with you.
 In the long run, talking about depression may be difficult, but it is one of the most important tasks of being a parent in today’s world.